mdn/content/files/en-us/mozilla/add-ons/webextensions/chrome_incompatibilities/index.md

 #### Sharing variables between content scripts

 - **In Firefox:** You cannot share variables between content scripts by assigning them to `this.{variableName}` in one script and then attempting to access them using `window.{variableName}` in another.
 This is a limitation created by the sandbox environment in Firefox.
-This limitation may be removed, see {{bug(1208775)}}.
+This limitation may be removed, see [Firefox bug 1208775](https://bugzilla.mozilla.org/show_bug.cgi?id=1208775).

 #### Content script lifecycle during navigation

 - **In Firefox:** Content scripts remain injected in a web page after the user has navigated away, however, window object properties are destroyed.
 For example, if a content script sets `window.prop1 = "prop"` and the user then navigates away and returns to the page `window.prop1` is undefined.
-This issue is tracked in {{bug(1525400)}}.
+This issue is tracked in [Firefox bug 1525400](https://bugzilla.mozilla.org/show_bug.cgi?id=1525400).

   To mimic the behavior of Chrome, listen for the [pageshow](/en-US/docs/Web/API/Window/pageshow_event) and [pagehide](/en-US/docs/Web/API/Window/pagehide_event) events.
 Then simulate the injection or destruction of the content script.